 Neck lumps are extremely common and in the vast majority of cases are benign.
-They can be found anywhere on the neck, in or under the skin and may be soft or hard, asymptomatic or painful and tender to the touch.
+They can be found anywhere on the neck, in or under the skin and may be soft or hard, asymptomatic or painful, and tender to the touch.

 Neck lumps have many possible causes and some can be a sign of a serious condition.
 A diagnosis will be made on both the features of the neck lump itself and any associated symptoms.

 However, you should seek medical help as soon as you can if you notice the following symptoms.
 These are signs often caused by an enlargement of the lymph node, which could block your airway: